Neighborhood Cleanliness Project

 - 4 recycling carts were given to area households that requested.

-- New Appointment-Based Large Item Collection system system for the pilot area only.
+- New Appointment-Based Large Item Collection system for the pilot area only.
 (See Director's Order that approves these changes.)

 - Over 690 collections of large items have been made since the pilot began.

 - After a slow start, up to 80% of residents used the system correctly.